Choosing an Outsourcing Engagement Model: What Is Right For You

 How does it work?

-A client buys a number of hours that will be spent on any of the services Agente provides.
+A client buys a number of hours that will be spent on any of the services that Agente provides.
 Such a project is billed for actual work scope based on hourly rates of employees, plus the costs of materials.
 The main advantage of the single service model is the opportunity to get the specific expertise that your team lacks and adjust requirements, while a vendor provides their quality services.

 - Requirements can be updated on-the-go.